chuanqisun/blog/src/posts/20250727-future-of-design.md

 ## Revisiting End-User Programming

-If the democratization of software design, end-user programming has historically failed for three reasons:
+In the democratization of software design, we attempted end-user programming, which failed for three reasons:

 1. The skill threshold remained high.
 2. Documentation was poor, written by engineers for engineers.